mimosinnet/P6-Color-RangeToColor/README.md

 This code is include in the folder _examples_.

+# Description

+This module gives the hex color code (from red to green) of a given value considering the range of the scale.
+The color code in the 30 color red-green gradient is obtained using a linear transformation of the value.

+The code in the examples directory illustrate how to use the module.

-# INSTALL
+# Installation

     zef install -v https://github.com/mimosinnet/P6-Color-RangeToColor.git

-# DESCRIPTION
+# Support

-This module gives the hex color code (from red to green) of a given value considering the range of the scale.
-The color code from the 30 color red-green gradient is obtained using a linear transformation of the value.

-The code in the examples directory ilustrate how to use the module.
+Suggestions/patches are welcomed via github at <https://github.com/mimosinnet/P6-Color-RangeToColor>

-# AUTHOR
+# Licence

+Please see the [LICENCE](https://github.com/mimosinnet/P6-Color-RangeToColor/blob/master/LICENCE) file in the distribution.

-Joan Pujol (Mimosinnet)
+© Joan Pujol (Mimosinnet)